-These unfounded points about recycling are not a sufficient reason to continue to use ordinary plastic, thousands of tons of which are getting into the oceans every day.
+Even if the points made in relation to recycling were valid, that is no reason to continue to use ordinary plastic, thousands of tons of which are getting into the oceans every day.
 These will undoubtedly create microplastics and will pollute the environment for many decades into the future.